Moscow: Architecture

-While the later Stalinist period was characterized by the curtailing of creativity and architectural innovation, the earlier post-revolutionary years saw a plethora of radical new buildings created in the city.
-Especially notable were the constructivist architects associated with VKHUTEMAS, responsible for such landmarks as Lenin's Mausoleum.
-Another prominent architect was Vladimir Shukhov, famous for Shukhov Tower, just one of many hyperboloid towers designed by Shukhov.
-It was built between 1919 and 1922 as a transmission tower for a Russian broadcasting company.
-Shukhov also left a lasting legacy to the Constructivist architecture of early Soviet Russia.
-He designed spacious elongated shop galleries, most notably the GUM department store on Red Square, bridged with innovative metal-and-glass vaults.
+While the later Stalinist period was characterized by the restriction of creativity and architectural innovation, the earlier post-revolutionary years saw many radical buildings created in the city.
+Particularly notable were the constructivist architects associated with VKHUTEMAS (the Russian state's art and technical school), responsible for such landmarks as Lenin's Mausoleum.
+Another prominent architect was Vladimir Shukhov, famous for Shukhov Tower, one of many hyperboloid towers that he designed.
+This one was built between 1919 and 1922 as a transmission tower for a Russian broadcasting company.
+Shukhov left an enduring legacy in the constructivist architecture of early Soviet Russia.
+He designed shop galleries, notably the GUM department store on Red Square, which was bridged with innovative metal-and-glass vaults.

-One of the Seven Sisters, Hotel Ukraina, is the tallest hotel in Europe, and one of the tallest hotels in the world.
+One of the Seven Sisters, Hotel Ukraina, is the tallest hotel in Europe and one of the tallest hotels in the world.